Chief factors in Polish groups: Introduction

 This factorization imposes a considerable structural restriction on normal compressions in the category of Polish groups, which allows us to relate the normal subgroup structure and topological structure of $G$ to that of $H$ and vice versa.
 The next theorem is a special case of a result of this kind.

-\begin{thm}[(See Theorem~\ref{thm:compression_simple})] Suppose that $G$ and $H$ are centerless, topologically perfect Polish groups and that $H$ is a normal compression of $G$.
+\begin{thm}[See Theorem~\ref{thm:compression_simple}] Suppose that $G$ and $H$ are centerless Polish groups, each with dense commutator subgroup, and that $H$ is a normal compression of $G$.
 Then $G$ is topologically simple if and only if $H$ is topologically simple. \end{thm}